karenheyn/MakeupAPI/readme.md

 ### About

 This Restful API was built by collecting raw Json data from this [makeup API](https://makeup-api.herokuapp.com/).
 Each object contains information about the product including but not limited to: brand, name, product type, image, hex color, color name, price, descripion, rating, and product link.
-This API was created using node.js, express, and mongoose queries.
+This API was created using node.js, express, and mongoDB Atlas.

 ### Endpoints